 - Direct and train workers to install, maintain, or repair electrical wiring or equipment

-According to the BLS1, employment of electricians is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.
+According to the BLS1, employment of electricians is projected to grow 9 percent from 2020 to 2030, as fast as average for all occupations.
 Increases in construction spending and demand for alternative energy sources will drive demand for electricians.
-The median annual wage for electricians was $55,190 in May 2018.
 For detailed regional information please visit https://www.bls.gov/oes/current/oes472111.htm#st.

 Cost & Financial Aid